Vice Chancellor for Economic Development

 The University of Alabama System is comprised of three doctoral research universities: The University of Alabama, The University of Alabama at Birmingham and The University of Alabama in Huntsville as well as the UAB Health System.
-This fall total enrollment will exceed 60,000 for the first time and the System’s economic impact exceeds $8 billion annually.
+This fall total enrollment exceeded 63,000 for the first time and the System’s economic impact is in excess of $8 billion annually.

 For more than a decade, Bonner represented Alabama’s First District in the U.S. House of Representatives.
 He was first elected to 108th Congress in November 2002, and was successfully reelected to five additional terms.
 As a student at The University of Alabama, Bonner worked on Capitol Hill as an intern for Congressman Jack Edwards.
 After graduation, he returned to Washington as chief of staff and press secretary to Congressman Sonny Callahan.
 He parlayed his almost 18-years-experience as a staffer into a convincing win in a crowded Republican primary in 2002.
 Bonner never lost an election and ran unopposed in the November 2012 general election.

 In Congress, Bonner earned a reputation as a respected and influential voice of reason in both Alabama and Washington.
 In addition to his service on the House Appropriations Committee, he was a member of three key subcommittees: Defense; Commerce, Justice & Science; and Financial Services.
 Widely respected on both sides of the aisle, Bonner was selected by House Speaker John Boehner for a six-year stint on the House Ethics Committee where he served as chairman during the 112th Congress.